Blog Post

 Host led interview podcasts – typically this would be one or two hosts who chat with one or more guests each episode.
 This is akin to a radio show.

-Round table –up to a maximum of four works well with a topic or topics which are explored with experts.
+Round table – up to a maximum of four works well with a topic or topics which are explored with experts.

 On location – this is a podcast recorded out of the studio and can make the show more dynamic.

-PR podcast steps to follow
+PR podcast guide - steps to follow

 1. Decide what your podcast is about